 As I write this, there is a large pandemic of coronavirus spreading across.
 Congratulations if you are lucky enough to read this article several years in the future!
-Please, check the comment section to see if I’m still alive.
-I will put my personal experience in there, and won’t clutter this irrelevant information up here.

 I’m a biologist with a special geekiness towards ecology and evolution.
 What else should I write about if not the evolution of viruses?